Country: Uganda

 A(i)Site contains one or more globally threatened species

-This IPA also has at least two other globally important plant species namely Afzelia africana, and Vitellaria paradoxa.
+This IPA also has at least two other globally important plant species, namely Afzelia africana, and Vitellaria paradoxa.
 Vitellaria paradoxa is a globally vulnerable tree species (Makerere University Institute of Environment and Natural Resources 1998), growing in the woodland habitats of the reserve and surrounding areas.
-Throughout its range, this species has suffered overexploitation, being used for commercial charcoal production (Boffa et al., 1996; Fondoun & Onana 2001; Kalema and Beentje 2012), and its population in the Era-Lama IPA is facing the same fate.
-Farmers and the refugees from South Sudan seem to spare individuals of Vitellaria paradoxa on their land, mainly for its valuable shea butter.
+Throughout its range, this species has suffered overexploitation, being used for commercial charcoal production (Boffa et al. 1996; Fondoun & Onana 2001; Kalema & Beentje 2012), and its population in the Era-Lama IPA is facing the same fate.
+Farmers and the refugees from South Sudan seem to retain individuals of Vitellaria paradoxa on their land, mainly for its valuable shea butter.
+Khaya grandifoliola, a globally Vulnerable tree species, also occurs in this IPA.

 Coffea liberica var. dewevrei, a coffee wild relative of high potential for supporting and diversifying the coffee sector for climate resilience (Davis et al 2023), was reported by Davenport and Howard (1996), but its continued presence needs verification.

-The Era-Lama IPA habitat is predominantly woodland growing on granitic rock outcrops.
+The Era IPA habitat is predominantly woodland growing on granitic rock outcrops.
 It is variably dominated by Acacia hockii, Combretum adenogonium, C. molle, Amblygonocarpus andongensis, Grewia mollis, with Rhus natalensis, Lannea schimperi, Sterculia setigera.
 Other vegetation types are wooded grassland, bushland, bushed grassland and open grassland.

 A recent survey by Ojelel et al. (2022) recorded 181 mature individuals of Encephalartos macrostrobilus in 43 colonies with a sex ratio of 2:5, female:male (or 28.6% female).
-This is the smallest population size of the four known and assessed cycad species in Uganda, apparently having declined from previous esti-mates (see Scott & Wynants 1997, Donaldson 2003), with only a small fraction conclusively sexed.
+This is the smallest population size of the four known and assessed cycad species in Uganda, apparently having declined from previous estimates (see Scott & Wynants 1997, Donaldson 2003), with only a small fraction conclusively sexed.
 The sex ratio of the population is skewed with the proportion of males more than double higher than that of females.
 Unfortunately, the habitat is continuously threatened by burning, widespread stone quarrying because of the many granitic rock outcrops, cattle grazing, and tree cutting for charcoal burning.
-The cycads are directly threatened by frequent burning and use of their seeds for spiritual purposes by some South Sudanian communities.
+The cycads are directly threatened by frequent burning and use of its seeds for spiritual purposes by some South Sudanese communities.
 Occasionally, there is cutting of the cycad leaves off the trees for no known purpose (Ojelel et al. 2022).
-These threats are escalated because over 90% of the population lies on communally owned land with no form of protection whatsoever.
+These threats are escalated because over 90% of the population on communally owned land with no form of protection whatsoever.
 Only a small fraction (<5%) of the population occurs within the Era CFR (Ojelel et al. 2022).
 There is also illegal entry into the reserve and unabated degradation of the habitat in the whole IPA.
-This continues to cause drastic reduction in habitat quality, rendering the cycad unable to recruit juveniles to replenish its population.
-Increasing rate of tree felling and the subsequent habitat degradation may also limit presence and abundance of the insect pollinators for the cycad.
+This continues to cause a drastic reduction in habitat quality, rendering the cycad unable to recruit juveniles to replenish its population.
+An increasing rate of tree felling and the subsequent habitat degradation may also limit the presence and abundance of the insect pollinators for the cycad.
 Outside the reserve, cultivation activities affect the cycad individuals as they are cut down.
-Conversion of their suitable habitat to agriculture land is reducing their population.
+Conversion of their suitable habitat to agricultural land is reducing their population.

 Samuel Ojelel, Makerere University Herbarium